SaudMajrashi2004/amazon-sales-powerbi-dashboard/README.md

 # 📊 Amazon Sales Power BI Dashboard

-An end-to-end Business Intelligence project built with Power BI to analyze Amazon-style e-commerce sales data.
-The project demonstrates the complete analytics workflow from data cleaning to interactive dashboard development.
+An end-to-end Business Intelligence project built with **Power BI** to analyze **100,000+ Amazon-style e-commerce sales records**.
+The project demonstrates the complete analytics workflow, from data preparation to interactive dashboard development for business decision-making.

 ---